koor-tech/handbook.koor.tech/docs/handbook/people-ops/holidays-pto.md

 #### How to Take Time Off

+!!! note
+    We need to adjust this section based on the tooling we will have going on for PTO / people self service management.

 You can take time off whenever you want.
 However, please be responsible in when you take it and how you communicate it.
 Here are a few things to consider:

 1. Check with your manager to try to avoid being out around a critical milestone or at the same time that others on your team will be out